computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 We hesitated to make weighty decisions about our curriculum while one of our tenure lines remains unfilled.
-However, we believe that our revised curriculum will let all current faculty contribute to most (if not all) required courses, while also making more space for each of us to contribute unique elective offerings.
+However, we believe that our revised curriculum will let all current faculty contribute to most (if not all) required courses, while also making more space for each of us to contribute our unique expertise.
 We are hopeful that our revised curriculum will accommate new colleagues with minimal adaptations.

 **_Please limit your contribution to about two pages, or 700-1000 words._**